deliveroo/deliveroo.engineering/_guidelines/active-record.md

 ---
+layout:     guidelines
 title:      "Active Record"
+subtitle:   "Guidelines for fast & reusable Active Record"
+collection: guidelines
 ---

-My mom told me that ActiveRecord doesn't scale!
-Fortunately, here comes the...

-# Guidelines for fast & reusable ActiveRecord

-This is a smell of bad design:
+## Table of Contents
+{:.no_toc}

+1. Automatic Table of Contents Here
+{:toc}

+You may have previously heard somebody say something like this:

-> *I need to write a custom SQL query to do this !*
+> *I need to write a custom SQL query to do this!*

->
-> — No one, ever
+or:

+> *I’ve heard that ActiveRecord doesn't scale…*

 **This guide** is here to **help you** write ActiveRecord (or any ORM code, really) that lets your app **scale** with good performance and without